Top 16 Wedding Moments of 2017!

 Our final week of “2017 recaps” is all about the focal point of my business- weddings.
 I’ve been photographing weddings since I was 15 years old (crazy, right?).
 2017 we booked 40 weddings… FOURTY, four, zero.
 YES, 40.
 Insane… I know.
 We made an ad one day on Facebook hoping to book a few but a few quickly turned into 120 inquiries and 40 finalized bookings.
-I had the best year of my life and I’m not surprised because 17 has always been my lucky number.
+I had the best year of my life and it makes sense because 17 has always been my lucky number.
 I had about 50 moments listed but I FINALLY narrowed it down to SOME of my favorite moments at weddings.
 This year was a year full of firsts and a year full of moments that I really think were caused by fate.
 Our 2017 couples were absolutely incredible.

 These photos were captured by myself and my right-hand Nick Najduk.
 I could not have imagined this year, nor would I have ever wanted this year, without him by my side.
 I'm thankful that we crossed paths.
 Teamwork really does make the dream work.

 1. Holland, MI Elopement